bgatos/Digital-Scholarly-EditionsGR-workshop/materials/readme.md

 Remember where you saved these materials.
 A good place is in your Home or MyDocuments directories ; less good places are the Desktop or Download folder.

+Note down that this folder may contain third-party material.
+Especially for the Tsirkas- Papaioannou correspondence its availability and use is restricted only for educational purpose during the workshop.